17 Ancient Metagenomic Pipelines

 • GenomeBinning/

 • This directory will contain all the output from each of any of the selected contig binning tools.
-As well as the binned FASTAs, you also have read-depth statistics from when input reads are re-mapped back to the contigs
+As well as the binned FASTAs, we also have read-depth statistics from when input reads are re-mapped back to the contigs

 • The directory will also contain the output from the DASTool binning refinement if turned on